 The Researcher Academy's Midlands4Cities team also works closely with partners in the cultural, creative and heritage sectors to develop placement opportunities.
 As part of the M4C programme students can spend up to 3 months with a host organisation to undertake an employability skills focused placement.

-As part of the ESRC MGS DTP programme students can spend up to 3 months with a non-academic organisation either in the UK or overseas to undertake a funded placement with a demonstrable knowledge exchange element.
+As part of the ESRC MGS DTP programme students could spend up to three months with a non-academic organisation either in the UK or overseas to undertake a funded placement with a demonstrable knowledge exchange element.
 In addition, many ESRC DTP students undertake placements via the UKRI Policy Internship Scheme.

 U21 Early Career Researcher Workshop